 Occasionally we will advertise properties which will be clearly marked as giving priority to tenants living in the local lettings area.
 These may be newly created properties as part of the hidden homes projects or newly built council housing.In these cases, the identified local lettings area information will usually be available to view on the website.
 The local lettings filter which identifies all eligible applicants is applied after the close of the bidding cycle.
 Please be aware that if you place a bid for a property advertised in this way and you do not live in the local lettings area, your final position will differ from your bidding history as all eligible tenants will be offered in the first instance

-If you have been given an accepted homeless decision, any medical recommendations given by the independent medical advisor will be considered should you place a successful bid.
-The council has a responsibility to ensure that any property offered is suitable to fulfil their obligations to you as a homeless person.
+If you have been given an accepted homeless decision, or a medical priority banding, any medical recommendations given by the independent medical advisor will be considered should you place a successful bid.
+The council has a responsibility to ensure that any property offered is suitable to fulfil their obligations to you.
 If the property you have bid for does not meet these medical recommendations, your bid will be discounted and the offer will not be made .
 A letter will be sent to you to inform you in these circumstances.

 Southwark Council now has a refusal policy.
 If households refuse three reasonable offers within a 12 month period they will be placed in the lowest priority band.
 Please read the refusal policy below.